rooprg/python_api_challenge_weatherpy_vacationpy/README.md

 _For the relationship between Temperature and Latitude, both r-values indicate there is a strong association between Latitude and Maximum Temperature (per city), meaning as you approach the equator (Latitude = 0), the more likely it is that there is a higher Max Temperature per city.
 As you move northward from the south pole (increasing from -50 degrees to 0 degrees), temperatures would be higher near the equator.
 Likewise, moving southward from the north pole (80 degrees to 0 degrees), temperatures would be higher near the equator._

-(f) Linear Regression for Humidity versue Latitude [Northern Hemisphere, followed by Southern Hemisphere]:
+(vi) Linear Regression for Humidity versue Latitude [Northern Hemisphere, followed by Southern Hemisphere]:

 ![Northern Hemisphere Linear Regression for Humidity versus Latitude](output_data/lr_humidity_vs_lat_nh.png)